Airstack-xyz/docs/guides/recommendation-engine/token-transfers.md

 Frequent token transfers between two parties could be a good indication that the parties involved know each other.
 Therefore, you can also use token transfers to build your contact recommendation feature.

-To build such a contact recommendation feature, Airstack provides a [`TokenTransfers`](../../api-references/api-reference/tokentransfers-api/) API for you to fetch all ERC20 token transfer data from either a user or multiple users on both Ethereum, Polygon, and Base.
+To build such a contact recommendation feature, Airstack provides a [`TokenTransfers`](../../api-references/api-reference/tokentransfers-api/) API for you to fetch all ERC20 token transfer data from either a user or multiple users on Ethereum, Polygon, and Base.

 ## Table Of Contents